Mars Hill University: History

-In 2008, Mars Hill gained autonomy from the Baptist State Convention of North Carolina when the state convention voted to eliminate the requirement that it have final approval over who could serve as trustees for the school; this ruling allows the university to choose non-Baptists as trustees.
-The state convention also agreed to start transferring funds traditionally given directly to the university into a new scholarship fund for Baptist students.
+In 2008, MHU gained autonomy from the Baptist State Convention of North Carolina, when the state convention voted to eliminate the requirement that it have final approval over who could serve as trustees for the school; this ruling allows the institution to choose non-Baptists as trustees.
+The state convention also agreed to start transferring funds traditionally given directly to the institution into a new scholarship fund for Baptist students.
 The move was made in conjunction with the four other remaining N.C.
-Baptist Colleges – Gardner–Webb University, Campbell University, Wingate University, and Chowan University.
-The university, while maintaining a cooperative relationship with the North Carolina Baptist Convention and acknowledging its Baptist roots, is no longer directly associated with any Baptist church or organization, but proclaims in its mission statement that it "is an academic community rooted in the Christian faith", and that the university is "committed to an emphasis on service and Christian ethics."
+Baptist colleges – Gardner–Webb University, Campbell University, Wingate University, and Chowan University.
+The institution, while maintaining a cooperative relationship with the North Carolina Baptist Convention and acknowledging its Baptist roots, is no longer directly associated with any Baptist church or organization, but proclaims in its mission statement that it "is an academic community rooted in the Christian faith", and that the institution is "committed to an emphasis on service and Christian ethics."
 The college yearbook is called the Laurel, the college literary magazine is the Cadenza, and the college newspaper is The Hilltop.

-Mars Hill is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's and master's degrees, and is an affiliate of the National Association of Independent Colleges and Universities, Council of Independent Colleges, the Appalachian College Association, and other similar organizations.
+Mars Hill University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's and master's degrees, and is an affiliate of the National Association of Independent Colleges and Universities, Council of Independent Colleges, the Appalachian College Association, and other similar organizations.